mikeawalker/examples/README.md

 **Where is the best place to look for more reduction?**

-QT5 takes up almost 400G and isnt used when we are running headless - if you can figure out how to run without QT the image will be even better.
+QT5 takes up almost 500G and isnt really used when we are running headless - if you can figure out how to run without QT the image will be a image of less than 700M in size.
 You might be able to build gz sim and not compile in the qt stuff?

 heres a link to the only cmake file in gzsim that depends on qt